ANCPLabOldenburg/megqc_documentation/book/installation2.md

 After activation the following commands become available:

-- `bids-manager` – main GUI combining conversion and editing tools (similar to the desktop launcher)
+- `megqc` – opens GUI (similar to the desktop launcher)
-- `dicom-inventory` – generate `subject_summary.tsv` from a DICOM directory
-- `build-heuristic` – create a HeuDiConv heuristic from the TSV
-- `run-heudiconv` – run HeuDiConv using the generated heuristic
-- `post-conv-renamer` – rename fieldmap files after conversion and organize/write the IntendedFor fields in the metadata
+- `run-megqc` – runs the calculation module, you need to add `--inputdata` followed up by the path to your dataaset and you can also add `--subs` followed up by the subjects you want.
+- `run-megqc-plotting` – runs the plotting module, you need to add `--inputdata` followed up by the path to the derivatives of the calculation module.
+You can also add `--derivativs_output` followed by the path for the HTML reports.
+- `globalqualityindex` - calculates the Global Quality Index, you need to add `--inputdata` followed by the path to the dataset and you can also add `--derivativs_output` followed by the path for the HTML reports.

 ## Next section